U.K.-U.S. prize challenges

 The challenges have been led by the U.K.’s Centre for Data Ethics and Innovation (CDEI) and Innovate UK, the U.S. National Institute of Standards and Technology (NIST), and the U.S. National Science Foundation (NSF), in cooperation with the White House Office of Science and Technology Policy.

-We are grateful for the involvement of Data and Analytics Research Environments UK (DARE UK), Financial Conduct Authority (FCA), Financial Crimes Enforcement Network (FinCEN), Information Commissioner’s Office (ICO), the National Crime Agency (NCA), NHS England, the University of Virginia’s Biocomplexity Institute, and SWIFT.
+We are grateful for the involvement of Data and Analytics Research Environments UK (DARE UK), Financial Conduct Authority (FCA), Financial Crimes Enforcement Network (FinCEN), Information Commissioner’s Office (ICO), the National Crime Agency (NCA), NHS England, the University of Virginia’s Biocomplexity Institute, and Swift.
 We are also grateful for the advice we have received from experts across our governments and among civil society.

 Unleash the positive impact of democracy-affirming technologies